 - Evidence of Student Status, such as: recent tuition receipts, transcripts, the name and contact information of your International Student Advisor.
 Keep in mind that you may need a visa to enter a country other than the U.S. Please contact the consulate/embassy of the country you will be visiting for visa requirements.

-Please contact the Global Engagement Office if you wish to travel outside the United States after you complete your program of studies.
+Please contact International Affairs if you wish to travel outside the United States after you complete your program of studies.